 Responses to questions will be sent to all interested parties by 5pm on 9 December 2019.

 Closing date for the submission of tenders: 12 noon on 20 December 2019.
+Bids must be submitted to contract.bids@nice.org.uk

 Interviews will be held on 21 January 2020 (if required).